raspberrypilearning/custom-pi-desktop/en/step_2.md

 --- task ---

-Now change the wallpaper to 'raspberry-pi-logo.png'.
-You'll see that the image is used to fill the whole screen which doesn't work very well.
+Now change the wallpaper to `raspberry-pi-logo.png`.
+You'll see that the image fills the whole screen, which doesn't work very well.

 ![screenshot](images/custom-logo-dialog.png)